michaelforbes-open/public_CV/michael_forbes_cv.md

 ## Interests & Causes

-- **Cultural & Historical Analysis:** Exploring the influence of international and linguistic borders, with a particular focus on the modern history of Yugoslavia.
+**Cultural & Historical Analysis:**
+- Exploring the influence of international and linguistic borders, with a particular focus on the modern history of Yugoslavia.

-- **Educational Equity & Research:** Advocating for equitable access to education by presenting academic papers at conferences on the topics of educational and linguistic rights.
+**Educational Equity & Research:**
+- Advocating for equitable access to education by presenting academic papers at conferences on the topics of educational and linguistic rights.

-- **Neurodiversity & Disability Advocacy:** Promoting the use of inclusive language and focusing on individual capabilities over preconceived labels.
+**Neurodiversity & Disability Advocacy:**
+- Promoting the use of inclusive language in technical writing and focusing on individual capabilities over preconceived labels.

-- **Endurance Cycling & Community Tutoring:** Exploring off-the-beaten-path trails and volunteering as an English tutor for local children.
+**Endurance Cycling & Community Tutoring:**
+- Exploring off-the-beaten-path trails and volunteering as an English tutor for local children.

 ---